MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/alert-policies.md

 The following table lists the roles that are required to view alerts from the six different alert categories.
 The first column in the tables lists all roles in the Security & Compliance Center.
 A check mark indicates that a user who is assigned that role can view alerts from the corresponding alert category listed in the top row.

-To see which category a default alert policy is assigned to, see the table in the [Default alert policies](#default-alert-policies) section.
+To see which category a default alert policy is assigned to, see the table in [Default alert policies](#default-alert-policies).

 |Role|Information governance|Data loss prevention|Mail flow|Permissions|Threat management|Others|
 |:---------|:---------:|:---------:|:---------:|:---------:|:---------:|:---------:|